mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

       end
 ```

+So instead of having a `Particle` class we now have a class `Particles` that manages all particles.
 The idea is that mass, currentPosition and nextPosition properties are stored as arrays.
-The `this` pointer for a particle object is then the index in the arrays.
+A "`this`" pointer for a particle object is  the index into the arrays.

-In addition the example avoids copying floats by letting positionsA and positionsB switch the roles of currentPosition and nextPosition.
+In addition, the example avoids copying floats by letting positionsA and positionsB switch the roles of currentPosition and nextPosition.

 Another small optimization is to loop towards 0 as this saves a register which saves us loading the length from the stack if we run out of registers.
 The prefetcher fetches both before and after the address we accessed so it gives no negative impact on performance.